gabraham/flashpca/README.md

 # <a name="flashpcaR"></a>flashpcaR: flashpca in R

-FlashPCA can be called entirely within R.
+FlashPCA can be called (almost) entirely within R.

 ## Installation